distributed-system-analysis/run-perf/docs/source/scripts.rst

 long lines, but you can always get the real value on mouse over but all A-s within one line are of the same value.

- * Build - link to the build that was used to generate the results (build_prefix is suffixed to the build number)
+ * `Build` - link to the build that was used to generate the results (build_prefix is suffixed to the build number)
- * Machine - on which machine it was executed
+ * `Machine` - on which machine it was executed
- * Distro - which host distribution was used
+ * `Distro` - which host distribution was used
- * Guest distro - which distribution was used on guest (DISTRO means the same as on host)
+ * `Guest distro` - which distribution was used on guest (DISTRO means the same as on host)
- * Runperf version - runperf commit used to execute the job (important only in case profiles/tests are changed - not frequently...)
+ * `Runperf version` - runperf commit used to execute the job (important only in case profiles/tests are changed - not frequently...)
- * Runperf command - can indicate how the build was different (some values are replaced with values representing the option, eg. passwords or file contents)
+ * `Runperf command` - can indicate how the build was different (some values are replaced with values representing the option, eg. passwords or file contents)
- * World env - signals what changed on the main system between different builds.
-On hover it shows ``diff`` of the environment compare to the source build and on click it copies the json value with the full environment to your clipboard (use ``ctrl+v`` to retrieve it).
+ * `World env` - signals what changed on the main system between different builds.
+On hover it shows ``diff`` of the environment compare to the source build and on click (anywhere on the letter or in the tooltip) it copies the json value with the full environment to your clipboard (use ``ctrl+v`` to retrieve it).
- * * env - the same as ``World env`` only for each profile that was used in this execution.
+ * `* env` - the same as ``World env`` only for each profile that was used in this execution.
 On top of the usual it can contain things like libvirt xml.
+ * `Tests env` - Lists tests with different params from the src build.
+In this overview you can only get the list of tests to see the individual params as well as actual differences you need to hover/click on the wrench icon next to each test (see `Table of failures`_ below)
- * Failures - number of failures
+ * `Failures` - number of failures
- * Group failures - number of aggregated failures (eg. when all fio tests break the group failures rate)
+ * `Group failures` - number of aggregated failures (eg. when all fio tests break the group failures rate)
- * Non-primary failures - number of non-primary failures
+ * `Non-primary failures` - number of non-primary failures
- * Total checks - number of tests
+ * `Total checks` - number of tests
- * Build score - somehow represents how different the build is from the baseline (doesn't mean slower or faster, only how different).
+ * `Build score` - somehow represents how different the build is from the baseline (doesn't mean slower or faster, only how different).
 It is also used to colour the columns to highlight the most distant builds.